A green swimming pool isn’t one that has algae, but one that is environmentally conscious.

-The Sherman, TX has a very adequate solar resource to power the equipment.
 A solar pool heater has very low annual operating costs, saving you money and reducing your impact and reliance on gas or electric utilities.
-You can even combine a solar pool heater with your conventional system to minimize energy use.regards solar pool heating as the most cost-effective use of solar energy.
+You can even combine a solar pool heater with your conventional system to minimize energy use.

-Your lighting and other pool equipment should havecertification to save you money.
+Your lighting and other pool equipment should have ENERGY STAR certification to save you money.
 Check with your local utility company for incentives and rebates for installing these products.

 Pool evaporation is reduced when you use a pool cover.
 Keeping the water in your pool reduces the amount of water you have to add to the pool.
 A pool cover can also reduce the amount of heating you have to do.